 Rubella (German measles)

-Rubella, or German measles, can cause complications for the pregnancy and the fetus.
-However, it's unlikely that you'll come into contact with someone who has this disease.
-Thanks to vaccination, rubella is very rare in Québec and the rest of Canada.
-If you think you have been in contact with the disease, see a doctor.
+Thanks to vaccination, rubella is very rare in Québec.
+If contracted, however, rubella can cause complications for the pregnancy and the fetus.
+If you think you have been in contact with someone with the disease, see a doctor.

 Measles